 - Technically, a genetically engineered super power could be more probable than a random mutation by radiation.
 With radiation, even if you do somehow get a beneficial mutation (and this is incredibly improbable, mind you), you'll still get radiation poisoning and die.
 GE is at least purposefully done with an aim in mind, instead of just randomly damaging bits of the genome in the event of radiation exposure.

 - Genetic engineering, when applied to animals, can create blind or abnormally smart mice.
 Or mice that are always very hungry.
 Or cats with coats that glow under black lights.
 Still a far cry from superpowers.
+Many of these effects are incredibly useful in the sciences, since they can be used to study other things such as psychology or neurology.

 - Although genetic engineering has an overall stigma of "playing God", to the point where some countries even have laws against technological applications that aren't even remotely feasible yet, proponents point out that competent genetic engineering could end disorders like Lou Gherig's disease, Down Syndrome, Neruofibromatosis, and a slew of other genetic conditions.
 To quote a Cracked article on the subject: